netservers/docker-pdfocr/README.md

 This project creates a Docker image that automatically turns image-based (scanned) PDFs into searchable PDFs.

-This is done primarily through the use of the excellent [gkovacs/pdfocr ruby script][1].
+This is done primarily through the use of the excellent [gkovacs/pdfocr][1] ruby script.

 In addition to that script, ghostscript is also used to force the page size to A4.
-Ideally that feature should be parameterised, but for now this is a hard-coded feature.
+Ideally that feature should be parameterised, but for now this is hard-coded.

 [1]: https://github.com/gkovacs/pdfocr

 This container requires you to create two volumes, and inbox and an outbox.
-Any PDF files dropped in the outbox are converted to searchable PDFs and dropped in the outbox.
+Any PDF files dropped in the inbox are converted to searchable PDFs and dropped in the outbox.

 Notes: